CEskilsson/Laboration-2/reflection.md

 This chapter is extreme, but in giving this extremely clean philosophy it helped me see how I sometimes put more things than I should in my functions, and how things can get dragged out with ifs, switches and so on.
 I don’t know if I will ever be able to 100 follow this book’s rules, but they will definitely help me clean up my code in the future.

+**My reflection on the lab:***
+As I have mentioned before I have learned a lot from reading these chapters and I think I did good even before I read them.
+Naming my variables and methods well is something I try really hard to do because I know that if I don’t I will confuse myself.
+I really related to the **Use Intention-revealing Names** and **Avoid Disinformation** rules.
+These should be built into our programmer brains for our own sake and for our future colleagues.
+Following these two will in my opinion force us to also follow the **Do One Thing** rule and this will lead to smaller functions.

+I have some longer functions in my code and I really think it’s hard to make them as minimal as the author of this book wants us to make them.
+This is where I start to disagree on some points with the author.
+But, looking at my code from this project I think I did a good job in keeping my functions as small as possible.
+Of course, there are always ways to break things out and make other functions, erase things, and re-write things.
+But all in all, I think I did a good job.

+The same goes with the naming of my functions and variables.
+I try to make it stupid proof for myself and try to be as obvious as I can.
+I truly believe and agree with the author of Clean Code that sometimes we need to make the names longer.
+Using single letters or numbers is going to be confusing to myself in 5 minutes when I have looked away from my code and have to come back.
+I can only imagine coming into a project where prefixes and short names or “project-specific-insider-names” are the norm, it would take so long to get into the swing of things, time that could have been put into the project.

+On an ending note, this was a very good exercise in code quality and even if we think we’re doing a good job as is, there are always ways to improve.
+Even though I think this author takes it to the extreme sometimes.